Font Size: Large Small

 Find out the Right Waiting Room

 To enter the station hall: passengers should go through the security check and ticket check before entering the station hall.
-You should also show your ID card or passport when the ticket is being checked.
+You may be required to show your ID card or passport when the ticket is being checked.

-Wait for the train in the appointed waiting room.
+Wait in the appointed waiting room.
 You will see a huge LED screen showing the timetable and the waiting room you should go to as you enter the station hall.
 For soft-seat ticket holders there are special soft-seat waiting rooms.

-Check-in: passengers should go through the correct check-in point to have their tickets checked and board the train from the platform.
-There are special check-in points for high-speed trains.
+Check-in: passengers should go through the correct check-in point to have their tickets checked and board from the platform.

 Boarding: please make sure to get in the right carriage (the carriage number is on your ticket).
 The conductor will also check your ticket to see if you are in the right carriage.
 Please watch your step when boarding.